scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnAKS.md

 ### Steps

-* Follow [Set up a database guide](https://github.com/scalar-labs/scalar-kubernetes/blob/master/docs/SetupDatabase.md) to set up a database for Scalar DB.
+* Follow [Set up a database guide](./SetupDatabase.md) to set up a database for Scalar DB.
+Please avoid the `Scale Performance` section in this guide as it is possible to set Request Units(RU) value when creating the schema for scalar DB server.

 ## Step 3.
 Configure AKS